-These short bursts don’t just access more energy from the mitochondria we already have. here's the big payoff: the studies show that 30-second bouts of high-intensity cycling generate NEW healthy mitochondria.
+These short bursts don’t just access more energy from the mitochondria we already have. here's the big payoff: the studies show that 30-second bouts of high-intensity cycling generates NEW healthy mitochondria.

 As we get older our supply of these dynamos falls.
 Our energy plummets.

 So it follows that a key to staying young is creating MORE mitochondria to produce more energy.